 Student Learning Outcomes:

 Upon completion of a BSEd in Secondary Education students will:

 - Become more caring, humane and functional citizens in a global, multicultural, democratic society

 - Improve the human condition by creating positive learning environments

 - Become change agents by demonstrating reflective professional practice

 - Solve client problems through clear, creative analysis

 - Assess client performance, creating and executing effective teaching, counseling, and educational leadership by utilizing a variety of methodologies reflecting current related research

 - Utilize interdisciplinary scholarship, demonstrating technology and critical literacies, and effectively communicating with all stakeholders.

-All Secondary Education - Second Degree programs are accredited by the National Council for Accreditation of Teacher Education (currently seeking reaccreditation via the Council for the Accreditation of Educator Preparation [CAEP]).
+All Secondary Education - Second Degree programs are accredited by the Council for the Accreditation of Educator Preparation (CAEP).
 In addition all science programs are nationally recognized as high-quality programs through the National Science Teachers Association (NSTA).
 Because of these statuses, students who meet specified requirements are eligible for a secondary teaching license in Chemistry, Earth and Space Science, Economics, French, Government and Citizenship, Historical Perspectives, Language Arts, Life Science, Mathematics, Physics, Psychology, Sociology, and Spanish in the state of Indiana.
 Indiana holds reciprocal licensing agreements with other states.

 - This program is available on campus